 But really, why stop there?
 Why not go big and do something amazing?
 We tracked down photos of our adopted children’s birth parents and made photo books through Shutterfly.
 The books include information about their birth parents and their first days with us.
 We went even FURTHER after that and got photos of extended family and labeled them.
 Our children can now look through an album and see who they look like and where they come from.
 I do realize that for children of international adoption, this might not be possible.
 Sometimes, in countries such as China, babies are abandoned in a public or semi-public area and then placed in orphanages.
 There are no photos and likely no way to ever get them.
 Think past it—can you Google the orphanage and print off pictures?
 Before you bring the child home, can you take photos of a caretaker or the grounds?
 This may or may not be allowed, but it is worth asking.
 If there are a lot of strict rules, consider taking photos of your journey to the country you are adopting from.
 Document it all!
 Your plane tickets, where you stayed, what you ate.
 You may be missing photos of the child as a baby, and it may still cause pain, but at least you have done the next best thing.
 Keep doing the next best thing!
 No matter where your child is from or what his or her story is, start taking your own photos NOW, lots of them!
 Print them often, display them, decorate them, put them in fancy frames.
 You can’t get back what is lost, but you can forge new ground for the future.

 My husband and I adopted a baby this fall through direct placement adoption (without the use of an adoption agency but with some help from a child welfare agency).
 To know that you are adopting a baby is an incredible opportunity to do baby adoption photos and to do them well.
-Definitely ask the birth mother what she is comfortable with, if you are at the hospital with her, and DEFINITELY take photos of her with the baby, if that is something she can handle.
+Definitely ask the birth mother what she is comfortable with if you are at the hospital with her, and DEFINITELY take photos of her with the baby, if that is something she can handle.
 If not, do the next best thing.
 Take photos of your baby’s hands and feet, first bath, first snuggles with you, anything and everything.
 I think for myself, who am not an adoptee, I take so many things for granted.
-It is possible that your adopted child will need more photos than other children.
+Your adopted child may need more photos than other children.
 So go, take some pictures!